Patrick-Ames/DVDRipper/README.md

   produce a single file, "/tmp/AwesomeVideo.mp4", or a directory "/tmp/AwesomeVideo/" which will contain separate files for each title, depending on whether you're ripping a single title or multiple titles.

+## Why I modified it:
+  This is a great script and I used it a shit load to back up all my DVD movies to my NAS.
+  I found one major problem however, it will only rip one DVD at a time.
+  I built a PC with 3 DVD/Blueray reader bays, and it only works on one at a time.
+Not even automaticly, I have to restart it every time.
+  It needed a way to automate that task, so I am working on building that.

 ## Using it, Step 1: